boxyhq/website/docs/jackson/deploy/service.md

 # Service

+## Health Check

+The service offers a readiness and health check endpoint that can be configured in orchestration tools like Docker Compose and Kubernetes.

+The `/api/health` GET endpoint returns a 200 when the service ready and healthy or a 5xx (typically 503) error if unhealthy.

 ## With Docker

 The docker container can be found at [boxyhq/jackson](https://hub.docker.com/r/boxyhq/jackson/tags).
 It is preferable to use a specific version instead of the `latest` tag.